Good communication is a bridge between confusion and clarity---Nat Turner

 "I have a sibling with special needs.
 My mission is to help others, like me, to feel comfortable in their own skin, to understand that normal is not always normal, and that this is o.k.
 Even if you do not have a special needs sibling but need a safe place to land, I am here to help because communicating is a good way to bridge understanding and self awareness.
 Life is hard but no one has to feel alone."

 Giving back to your community, helping others, building understanding of others struggles is a good way to help yourself and others.
 If you are interested in finding ways to help out in your community, how you can make a difference and feel good then lets work together.
-Check out my blog and if you have topics that you would like to see discussed please reach out !
-Building bridges cannot be done alone.
+Check out my blog and if you have topics that you would like to see discussed please reach out!

 If you have extra food and your family can offer some canned goods to food banks, many are in need, and have curb drop off options.
-Send an email to an older friend or loved one to remind them you are thinking of them.
-Look for where your community needs help during this very strange time, even if it is sharing cleaning supplies or paper items with people who cannot get to the grocery store.
-These things really matter right now.
+Send an email to an older friend or loved one to remind them you are thinking of them, or help them schedule their vaccine appointment.
+Look for where your community needs help during this time, even if it is sharing cleaning supplies or paper items with people who cannot get to the grocery store.
+Being helpful really matters.
 Stay safe- Ava